saphyron/HypeCrawler/README.md

     + MYSQL_DATABASE    - Name of database.
     + SCRAPER           - Mode in which the program will run. (all, jobindex, careerjet)

-*For local-execution (Webstorm):*
+**For local-execution (Webstorm):**
-1. Pull project to computer
+1. Pull project to computer.
-2. Run npm install
+2. Run npm install.
-3. Set up Configurations under "Edit Configurations" -> Node.js -> "Environment variables"
+3. Set up Configurations.
+"Edit Configurations" -> Node.js -> "Environment variables"

 ## API Reference